Mount Jahanbin

-Mount Jahanbin (32°11′18″N 50°40′46″E) is a 3200 m mountain in Chaharmahal and Bakhtiari Province, central Iran.
-Jahanbin mount is about 2 km west of the Hafshejan City, 15 km south of Shahrekord and 100 km in south-west of Isfahan.
-Mount Jahanbin is part of Zagros mountain range which runs along the northwest to southeast of Iran.
-From the geological point of view Jahanbin mount in made of limestones from the Cretaceous period located in the folded Zagros geological structure.
+Mount Jahanbin (جهانبین) (32°11′18″N 50°40′46″E) is a 3200 m mountain in Chaharmahal and Bakhtiari Province, central Iran.
+Mount Jahanbin is about 2 km west of Hafshejan City, 15 km south of Shahrekord and 100 km in south-west of Isfahan.
+Mount Jahanbin is part of the Zagros mountain range which runs along the northwest to southeast of Iran.
+From the geological point of view, Mount Jahanbin in made of limestones from the Cretaceous period located in the folded Zagros geological structure.